browsermt/bergamot-translator/README.md

         ```

     2. Compile the artefacts
-        * If you want to package files into wasm binary then execute following commands (Replace `FILES_TO_PACKAGE` with the absolute path of the
+        * If you want to package files into wasm binary then execute following commands (Replace `FILES_TO_PACKAGE` with the path of the
         directory containing the files to be packaged in wasm binary)

             ```bash
             emcmake cmake -DCOMPILE_WASM=on -DPACKAGE_DIR=FILES_TO_PACKAGE ../
             emmake make -j
             ```
+            e.g. If you want to package bergamot project specific models (downloaded using step 3 above) then
+            replace `FILES_TO_PACKAGE` with `../models`

         * If you don't want to package any file into wasm binary then execute following commands:
             ```bash